The team that will support your child

 There are many different people who are likely to work with you to help your child develop and learn.
 Together you'll work as a team.

-- Special Education specialists who might work with your child
+- Learning support specialists who might work with your child

 - People at school or kura who will work with your child